 There are three options for acquiring a band instrument.
 If you aren't sure which instrument to choose, read this article.

-1) Rent from a music store (see below for options).
+1) Rent from a music store.
 This is your best choice when your student is starting an instrument because it gives you the flexibility to switch instruments if needed.
 See below for a list of local music stores.

 2) Borrow an instrument from the School District.
-This option is available to students who have financial need, then to anyone else who would like to borrow an instrument.
+This option is available first to students who have financial need, then to anyone else who would like to borrow an instrument.
 There are not a lot of instruments available, so instruments will be checked out on a first come, first served basis and you may not get your first choice.
 You will also be provided with a used book for your instrument, if needed, or you may purchase a new one.
-If you have financial need and would like to borrow an instrument, please indicate your need on the sign up form or contact me at firstname.lastname@example.org.
+If you would like to borrow an instrument, please indicate on the sign up form or contact me at email@example.com.
 You will also need to turn in a District Instrument Check-Out Form before your student can bring their instrument home.

 3) Purchase an instrument, or use an instrument owned by a family member.
 Purchasing an instrument presents a couple challenges: Your student may change their mind or find that a different instrument is a better fit for them.
 Also, make sure you purchase a quality instrument that is in good working order.

 Habits of a Successful Beginner Band Musician books can be found at music stores in the area or online (like on Amazon).
 Make sure to purchase the Essential Elements 2000 or Essential Elements for Band, Book 1, for your specific instrument.
 (FYI: Clarinet is listed as Bb Clarinet on the method book.)